codepilotsf/ezpz-ui/src/routes/radio/+page.md

 ### Checked

-Not normally used because the RadioGroup `selected` prop will set which Radio is checked (and overrides this property).
+Not normally used because the RadioGroup `value` prop will set which Radio is checked (and overrides this property).

 ```svelte
 <Radio label="Your choice is made" checked />